 There is nothing worse than making it to your campsite to realise you have forgotten the tent poles - trust us, it sucks!
 A simple packing list can make sure you never forget the essentials again.

 If you're not sure what to pack, a quick google search will bring up plenty of camping packing lists for you to follow.

 3. NOT BEING SMART WITH YOUR CLOTHES

 We all know the weather can be a tough one to predict.
-We're from Victoria so we know that more than most people.
-When you're camping you should be packing light so choosing clothes that can tick a lot of boxes is always the best way to go.
+We're from Victoria, so we know that more than most people (unfortunately).
+When you're camping, you should be packing light, so choosing clothes that can tick many boxes is always the best way to go.

 For instance, anything Merino is always a good option.
-Merino clothing has thermo-regulating properties (it can cool you down when it's hot or warm you up when it's cold) which makes it the perfect fit for days when you don't know what the weather will bring.
+Merino clothing has thermo-regulating properties (it can cool you down when it's hot or warm you up when it's cold), making it the perfect fit for days when you don't know what the weather will bring.

-Multi-purpose clothing is another winner i.e. clothing that works well in more than one way.
-For example, our puffer range has a handy travel pillow in it's pocket that lets you turn your jacket into a neck pillow.
+Multi-purpose clothing is another winner i.e., clothing that works well in more than one way.
+For example, our puffer range has a handy travel pillow in its pocket that lets you turn your jacket into a neck pillow (genius, right?!).
 Or pack shorts that can double as swimming clothes.
-Rain jackets are always a good idea too as they can double as a wind breaker on extra windy days.
+Rain jackets are always a good idea, too, as they can double as a windbreaker on extra windy days.

 4. NOT BEING WARM ENOUGH IN YOUR TENT

 Being cold at night will make your camping life miserable.
 You'll wake up tired, sore, and grumpy.
 Make sure to plan your bedding arrangement carefully.
 That old sleeping bag you have might be good in summer, but when the temperature drops, it most likely won't stand up to the test.